|Golden, CO, United States|

 (projects i'm following)

-Posted by David Braden over 7 years ago
+Posted by David Braden about 9 years ago

 We begin a new year with a new name and start the Chronicles anew.
 What we do remains the same . . . exploring how to facilitate new interactions among the living things around us and teaching what we learn to others.
 We have set up a formal non-profit corporation with the name Living Systems Institute.
 We are in process of inviting people to serve as directors and advisors.
 We are in process of applying for tax exempt status.